jmahler/shootout/README.md

   revbits/ - Reverse bits of a binary number.

+  sort/ - Sort the lines in a file.

   strcomb/ - Generate all combinations of a "string".

   fibonacci/ - Find nth Fibonacci number.